JLErvin/dotfiles/macOS/README.md

 * `Wifi-Card`: Broadcom BCM94352Z DW1560

-I use arch linux as my main OS and reserve macOS for compatibilty tasks such as microsoft office, XCode, and presentations.
+I use arch linux as my main OS and reserve macOS for compatibilty tasks such as Microsoft Office, XCode, and presentations.

 To achieve this dual boot, I am using a dual EFI System partition setup.
-I use Clover to launch macOS and GRUB to launch arch linux.
+I use [Clover](https://clover-wiki.zetam.org/home) to launch macOS and GRUB to launch arch linux.
 The system defaults to launching GRUB, where I can boot into either arch linux directly or into Clover, from where I can then launch macOS.